Gxrjan/Compiler/README.md

-Dependencies:
+The project was built and tested with the following version of software.
+Earlier versions might work as well but that is untested:
 * LLVM 11.1.9
 * Clang 11.1.0
 * .NET 5.0.202
 * Mono 6.12.0
 * Python 3.9.4

-The G compiler was built with these versions, however it might possibly work with the earlier versions as well but that's untested.

 To build the compiler: `make`